 You can order online or pick up your books at the LCC Bookstore.
-For current Bookstore hours of operation, please click here.
+To order online or for Bookstore hours of operation, please click here.

-For Workforce programs, please use the online form for BFET, Early Achievers, Opportunity Grant, or Worker Retraining students; or the online form for Workfirst students.
+For Workforce programs, please use the online form for BFET, Early Achievers, Opportunity Grant, WorkFirst or Worker Retraining students.